Our team

 Jess received her B.S. in Biochemistry from the University of Rochester followed by her Ph.D. in Structural Biology at Scripps Research under the mentorship of Ian MacRae, where she focused on elucidating the structural architecture and molecular mechanisms of complexes involved in microRNA mediated gene regulation.
 She went on to pursue postdoctoral training with Ron Vale and Stephen Floor at the University of California San Francisco and Janelia Research Campus, where her research focused on understanding how the emergent biophysical features of the nucleolus relate to its molecular role in ribosome biogenesis, through the development of novel live-imaging tools for systematically identifying factors that regulate biomolecular condensate dynamics.
 Jess is passionate about pushing the boundaries of scientific discovery, but also of how we build supportive and accessible scientific communities.

-Email Jess - CV
+Email Jess - she/her

 Jesslyn Park, Ph.D.